dherrera1911/seroreversion_metaanalysis/README.md

 ### Raw data files:

-Data files to reproduce the analysis are found in data/raw_data:
+Data files to reproduce the analysis from scratch are found in data/raw_data.
+These have to be preprocessed before fitting the model.

-**PCR_to_serotest_known.csv**: Seroreversion data on people with previous COVID-19 diagnosis, and where the time elapsed between diagnosis and serology testing is known.

-**PCR_to_serotest_unknown.csv**: Seroreversion data on people with previous COVID-19 diagnosis, and where the time elapsed between diagnosis and serology testing is unknown.
+**PCR_to_serotest_known.csv**: Serology testing on PCR diagnosed individuals, with known test-to-serology time.

+**PCR_to_serotest_unknown.csv**: Same as above, but with unknown test-to-serology time.

-**death_dynamics.csv**: Time series of reported cases and deaths for many locations used in the analysis.
-These are later used to estimate the delay between diagnosis and serology testing for the PCR_to_serotest_unknown.csv data.
+**death_dynamics.csv**: Time series of reported cases and deaths for different locations used in the analysis.

-**assay_characteristics.csv**: Table containing some technical characteristics of each test.
-Mainly, the antigen used, targeted antibody isotype, and analytic technique.
+**assay_characteristics.csv**: Technical
+characteristics of each test

 ### Secondary files:

-Before doing the statistical analysis, some data preprocessing is done.
-These are the generated files, found in data/processed_data:
+Pre-processed data files for jumping straight into fitting the analysis are in data/processed_data:

 **PCR_to_serotest_estimated_times.csv**: Same as PCR_to_serotest_unknown.csv,
 but with estimated times between COVID diagnosis and serology testing.

-**PCR_to_serotest_all.csv**: All seroreversion data put together into a file.
-Has both the PCR_to_serotest_known.csv data, and the PCR_to_serotest_estimated_times.csv data.
+**PCR_to_serotest_all.csv**: Data table putting together all the data to be fitted in the analysis.
+This is the file needed to jump straight into model fitting.

+### Results data files:

+Results from model fitting are in data/analysis_results/, and these are used for making plots and statistics in the rest of the code.
+Results are saved here automatically at the end of analysis scripts.

+We include some results files that have summaries of the model fits, but we exclude the files with the posterior samples, due to their size.
+Some figures of the manuscript can be done with the available files.

+Files with 'XXX_sensitivity_curve.csv' name structure have the time-dependent sensitivity curves estimated from the fitted model specified in XXX.
+These files contain estimated sensitivity profiles for each assay, as well as for the average estimated for a given kind of assay.

+Files with 'XXX_parameter_summary.csv' have the summary statistics of each parameter fitted by the Bayesian models.

+Files with 'XXX_posterior_samples.csv' contain the posterior samples of the model that were used to build the previous two files.
+These files are not included due to their size.

+Files with 'XXX_grouped_CV.csv', or 'XXX_random_CV.csv' have the cross-validation results.

 ### Important variables: